alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 ## Days 2-3: Sapa

 After spending our first day in Hanoi, we left the city for a two-day visit in rural Vietnam, up-north, in the mountainous region of Sapa.
-There, we got to see entire mountains covered with rice terraces.
+There, we got to see never-ending rice terraces.
 The landscape is beautiful, but what impressed us most is how the locals lived.
-You can read more about the ethnic diversity in Sa Pa in our [spotlight](https://housemoldovan.com/travel/ethnic-diversity-in-sa-pa/) article.
+You can read more about the ethnic diversity and about our experience in Sa Pa in our [spotlight](https://housemoldovan.com/travel/ethnic-diversity-in-sa-pa/) article.

 <figure>
   <img src="/img/vietnam/sapa2.jpg" alt="">